The Charter of the French language and its regulations govern the consultation of English-language content.

 Deformation Style

 The Ministic Structural Domain shows polyphase deformation and at least two regional folding phases.
-The Sn foliation, which is expressed by gneissosity in the Pope and Bardeau plutonic suites and migmatitic banding in paragneiss of the Barrois and Wabash complexes, was folded for the first time during a Dn+1 deformation event.
+The Sn foliation, which is expressed by gneissosity in the Pope, Léo and Bardeau plutonic suites and migmatitic banding in paragneiss of the Barrois and Wabash complexes, was folded for the first time during a Dn+1 deformation event.
 This appears to be associated with an E-W shortening phase.
 Subsequently, the Pn+1 antiform is locally overprinted by kilometric open Pn+2 folds.
-The overall NE-SW orientation of these Pn+2 folds then appears to indicate a NW-SE shortening phase.
+The overall NE-SW orientation of these Pn+2 folds then suggests a NW-SE shortening phase.

 Metamorphic Characteristics

-Approximately 40 representative rock samples were studied as thin sections to establish the metamorphic characteristics of the Ministic Structural Domain.
+Approximately 40 representative rock samples were studied under a polarizing microscope to establish the metamorphic characteristics of the Ministic Structural Domain.
 Mineralogical and structural observations indicate that metamorphic conditions within the domain are distributed between the amphibolite and granulite facies.

 Felsic to intermediate intrusive rocks of the Bonhomme and Léo plutonic suites commonly show quartz-plagioclase-K-feldspar-orthopyroxene-hornblende-biotite assemblages.
 Locally, the presence of garnet may be observed.
-These rocks, whose diffuse foliation is often weakly expressed and marked by the preferential orientation of ferromagnesian minerals, are characterized by coarse grain size and an interlobed heterogranular texture.
+These rocks, whose diffuse foliation is often weakly expressed and marked by the preferential orientation of ferromagnesian minerals, are characterized by a coarse grain size and an interlobed heterogranular texture.
 Indeed, the border between quartz and feldspar grains is often clearly rounded, suggesting a process of dynamic recrystallization at high temperature (Gower and Simpson, 1992).
-The frequent presence of K-feldspar porphyroclasts developed near the edges of myrmekite grains, the abundance of flame-like perthite in these clasts, and the chessboard texture of quartz grains indicate temperature conditions of at least 600°C during deformation (Blumenfeld et al., 1986; Gapais and Barbarin, 1986; Simpson and Wintsch, 1989; Pryer, 1993).
+The frequent presence of myrmekite grainsdeveloped near the edges of K-feldspar porphyroclasts, the abundance of flame-like perthite in these clasts, and the chessboard texture of quartz grains indicate temperature conditions of at least 600°C during deformation (Blumenfeld et al., 1986; Gapais and Barbarin, 1986; Simpson and Wintsch, 1989; Pryer, 1993).

 Around the Bohomme and Léo plutonic suites, rocks of the Bardeau Plutonic Suite and Barrois and Wabash complexes instead show mineralogical assemblages typical of amphibolite facies metamorphic conditions.
-In fact, aluminous metasedimentary rocks petrographically studied have biotite-garnet-sillimanite-muscovite assemblages, whereas observed intermediate intrusive rocks show an assemblage of biotite-hornblende ferromagnesian minerals, and the absence of pyroxene.
+In fact, aluminous metasedimentary rocks studied under the microscope have biotite-garnet-sillimanite-muscovite assemblages, whereas intermediate intrusive rocks observed show an assemblage of biotite-hornblende ferromagnesian minerals, and the absence of pyroxene.

 Alterations